X-LANCE/Mobile-Env/docs/task-definition-en.md

 To instantiate a `Task` message, the following parameters need to be specified:

 1. `id` - A string as the task id to identify the tasks.
-It is recommended that the id comprises only English letters, digits, the underscore and the score.
+It is recommended that the id comprises only English letters, digits, the underscore and the short dash.
 2. `name` - A string.
 This field gives a readable task name.
 3. `description` - A string briefly explaining the task.
 4. `setup_steps` - An array of `SetupStep` messages defining the config